Flight Lieutenant Geoffrey Richard Henry Talbot, RNAS

 Sister Kathleen’s War 7

-Kathleen trained to be a Red Cross VAD nurse and, at the end of May in 1915, went to Clopton House near Stratford upon Avon, which was run by her Aunt Odeyne Hodgson and where her cousin Avis Hodgson also nursed.
+Kathleen trained to be a Red Cross VAD nurse.
+Then, at the end of May in 1915, she went to Clopton House near Stratford upon Avon, which was run by her Aunt Odeyne Hodgson and where her cousin Avis Hodgson also nursed.
 The Times of 23rd October 1917 noted that both Kathleen, by then a Staff Nurse, and her cousin Avis Hodgson were Mentioned in Despatches for their outstanding nursing work at Clopton.
 From January 1918 to April 1919, Kathleen nursed in France.

 On 1st April 1916, Geoffrey was promoted to Flight Lieutenant in the Royal Naval Air Service.
 From then until his death he was a Pilot based at Dover Naval Air Station.

-The following day, he wrote to his Uncle Reggie 2, who was also his Godfather, and became Major General the Honourable Sir Reginald Arthur James Talbot KCB CB, Commander of the Army of Occupation in Egypt and then Governor of Victoria, Australia.
+The following day, he wrote to his Uncle Reggie, who was also his Godfather, and became Major General the Honourable Sir Reginald Arthur James Talbot KCB CB, Commander of the Army of Occupation in Egypt and then Governor of Victoria, Australia.

 “Burlington Hotel, Dear Uncle Reggie… You will be glad to know I am now a Flight Lieut.
 It was in the paper this morning.
 I am v glad Leslie has got his also.
 I had another smash yesterday and turned upside down so I am feeling rather as if I had been rolled down a hill in a barrel today!
 It was my fault and not the machine’s on this occasion as I bounced when landing and she turned right over.”